-OJJDP expects to make up to three awards of up to \$450,000 each, with an estimated total amount awarded of up to \$1,350,000.
-OJJDP expects to make awards for a 36-month period of performance, to begin on October 1, 2018.
+OJJDP expects to make one award of up to \$1 million for up to a 36-month period of performance, to begin on October 1, 2018.

 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.